 Department of Psychology, Faculty of Social Sciences, University of Macau

-Allan B. I. Bernardo is a cognitive psychologist and educational psychologist based in Manila, Philippines.
-He received his PhD in cognitive psychology in Yale University (1992), and has been teaching at De La Salle University-Manila since 1996.
+Allan B. I. Bernardo is a Filipino psychologist who is currently Professor of Psychology at the University of Macau.
+He received his PhD in cognitive psychology in Yale University (1992).

-He was also awarded the Spencer Fellowship by the National Academy of Education (U.S.A.) and the International Award for Literacy Research by the UNESCO Institute for Education, both in 1996.
+He was also awarded the Spencer Fellowship by the National Academy of Education (USA) and the International Award for Literacy Research by the UNESCO Institute for Education, both in 1996.
+In 2002, he was given the Achievement Award for Research (Social Sciences) by the National Research Council of the Philippines.
 In 2007, he was elected into the Philippines’ National Academy of Science and Technology, becoming the first psychologist elected into the prestigious group.